amhndu/hugo-website/content/projects/fly.md

 title="Fly"
 date="2017-07-28"
-tags=["sfml", "opengl", "c++", "game"] description="A flight simulator in OpenGL and C++, with an infinite procedurally generated terrain and explosions!"
+tags=["sfml", "opengl", "c++", "game"] description="A flight simulator in OpenGL 3.2 and Modern C++, with an infinite procedurally generated terrain and explosions!" weight="1"
 +++

 Source